Bakers Oven was the largest bakery chain in the UK, before it was overtaken and then acquired by Greggs.

 The claim that the first Bakers Oven was located in Barnard Castle, Durham is untrue.
 The location was previously operated by Carricks, a Newcastle upon Tyne bakery chain. and it was not rebranded to the Bakers Oven name until 1989.

 Bakers Oven rode the rise in demand for healthier bread in the late 1980s, although it never matched the quality of genuine bakers’ produce.
-It became the largest bakery chain in the UK, however by the early 1990s it began to consistently lose money, and around 100 stores were divested.
-Bakers Oven blamed the rise of supermarket bread sales for its struggles (ignoring the fact that Greggs continued to grow).
+It became the largest bakery chain in the UK, however by the early 1990s it had began to consistently lose money.
+After 100 stores were divested, Bakers Oven blamed the rise of supermarket bread sales for its struggles (ignoring the fact that Greggs continued to grow).

 The UK’s third largest bakery chain, Three Cooks, was also owned by a large British bread manufacturer, RHM (formerly Rank Hovis McDougall).
 The acquisition of Gladdings of Coventry took RHM to 300 outlets by the early 1990s.